 TON (line voltage control): TON serves three functions.
 When CT is discharging (off time), the current through TON is routed to VCC.
-When CT is charging (on time), the current through TON is split 80% to set the CT charge time and 20% to sense minimum line voltage which occurs for a TON current of 220μ A. For a minimum line voltage of 80V, RON is 330k Ω .
+When CT is charging (on time), the current through TON is split 80% to set the CT charge time and 20% to sense minimum line voltage which occurs for a TON current of $220\mu$ A. For a minimum line voltage of 80V, RON is 330kΩ.

 The CT voltage slightly affects the value of the charge current during the on time.
-During this time, the voltage at the TON pin increases from 2.5V to 6.5V.
+During this time, the voltage at the TON pin increases from approximately 2.5V to 6.5V.

 Vcc (chip supply voltage): The supply voltage of the device at pin Vcc is internally clamped at 9V.
-The device needs an external supply, from a source such as the rectified AC line or derived from the switching circuit.
-Precautions must be taken to ensure that total Icc does not exceed 8mA.
+Normally, Vcc is not directly powered from an external voltage source such as the line voltage.
+In the event that Vcc is directly connected to a voltage source for additional bootstrapping, precautions must be taken to ensure that total lcc does not exceed 5mA.